 As at 31 December 2023, the total outstanding deferred consideration is \$8.3m (2022: \$12.0m), of which \$2.0m (2022: \$4.0m) is included in current trade and other receivables.
 The Group assessed the carrying value of the deferred consideration for expected credit losses over the next 12 months by making reference to the security held by the Group and the financial position of Whitehaven Coal Limited.
-No provision for expected credit losses has been recognised as at 31 December 2023.
-As at 31 December 2022, the previously recognised expected credit losses of \$43,000 were reversed due to the improved financial condition of Whitehaven
+No provision for expected credit losses of \$43,000 were reversed due to the improved financial condition of Whitehaven Coal Limited.